How To Eat For Your Genes, From An Integrative Gastroenterologist

 This group of genes make proteins called the human leukocyte antigen (HLA) complex.
 They are responsible for differentiating the body's own proteins from foreign and possibly harmful proteins, via the immune system.

-Studies have shown HLA genes are an important predictor of gluten intolerance, which can help guide diet choices.
+Studies have shown HLA genes are an important predictor of gluten intolerance3, which can help guide diet choices.

 Together with the CYP1A2 gene (which is responsible for breaking down caffeine in the body), ADORA2A helps me guide patients in understanding how much, if any, caffeine they should drink regularly to reduce the risk of high blood pressure, heart attack, and anxiety.